 Any internships must be arranged with advisor approval and be accompanied by a written agreement that lists the impact of the internship on time to graduation, course credits, stipend (if applicable), proprietary information, and publication rights.
-Internships must be communicated with the Graduate Studies Committee and Graduate Program Coordinator before the end of the semester prior to the internship.
-Internships may not be taken mid-semester if the student is on a GRA appointment unless the student has been terminated from her/his appointment before the start of the term.
+Internships must be communicated with the Graduate Studies Committee and Academic Program Coordinator before the end of the semester prior to the internship start date.
+Internships may not be taken mid-semester if the student is on a GRA appointment unless the student has been terminated from their appointment before the start of the term.

-C. Conflict resolution
+C. Conflict Resolution

-If a student experiences problems or conflicts related to his/her graduate program, the student is advised to meet and discuss the issue with the advisor.
-If this does not resolve the conflict, students should then go to the Graduate Studies Chair.
+If a student experiences problems or conflicts related to their graduate program, the student is advised to meet and discuss the issue with the advisor.
+If this does not resolve the conflict, students should then meet and discuss the issue with the Graduate Studies Chair.
 If the matter relates to satisfactory academic progress, the student's advisory committee may be asked for additional input.